Applied Communication Dept.Master of Arts in Applied Communication Studies

-- MBA electives– The College of Business has identified electives for students interested in courses that will complement a focus on applied organizational communication.
+- Business – The College of Business has identified electives that complement a focus on applied organizational communication.
 These electives may be combined with courses that lead to a Certificate in Business.

-- Public Health- A 60 hour concurrent program with the UAMS Fay W. Boozman College of Public Health.
+- Public Health – A unique concurrent program with the UAMS Fay W. Boozman College of Public Health.
 Students earn an M.A. in Applied Communication Studies and an M.A. in Public Health in 60 hours rather than 72 hours.